Planting Guide for Wisteria

 Alan Summers, president of Carroll Gardens, Inc., has over 30 years experience in gardening and landscape design.
 He has made Carroll Gardens one of America’s preeminent nurseries, having introduced more than 20 new perennials and woody shrubs over the years and reintroduced numerous “lost” cultivars back to American gardeners.

+Article written by Alan Summers.
 Every Saturday, Alan hosts a call-in gardening forum on WCBM radio - 680 AM.
 For those outside of the WCBM listening area, they can listen to radio show via the internet.

 Reprinted with permission.